jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 **Criteria for consent**

 ### 14 Approach to criteria for consent
-(1) The relevant Minister or Ministers, in considering whether or not to grant consent to an overseas investment transaction,—
+(1) The relevant Minister or Ministers or the regulator, in considering whether or not to grant consent to an overseas investment transaction,—
   (a) must have regard to only the criteria and factors that apply to the relevant category of overseas investment under this subpart (subject to this section); and
-  (b) may consult with any other person or persons, as the Minister or Ministers think appropriate; and (c) must grant consent if satisfied that all of the criteria in section 16 or section 18 (as the case may be) are met; and (d) must decline to grant consent if not satisfied that all of the criteria in section 16 or section 18 are met.
+  (b) may consult with any other person or persons, as the Minister or Ministers or the regulator think appropriate; and (c) must grant consent if satisfied that all of the criteria in section 16 or section 18 (as the case may be) are met; and (d) must decline to grant consent if not satisfied that all of the criteria in section 16 or section 18 are met.
-(2) For a transaction that is in more than 1 category of overseas investment, the relevant Ministers must have regard to the criteria that apply to all of the relevant categories.
+(2) For a transaction that is in more than 1 category of overseas investment, the relevant Ministers or, if applicable, the regulator in relation to the national interest test must have regard to the criteria that apply to all of the relevant categories.
-(3) However, if the criteria are the same, the relevant Ministers only need to consider the same criteria once (and not consider them under each relevant category).
+(3) However, if the criteria are the same, the relevant Ministers or, if applicable, the regulator in relation to the national interest test only need to consider the same criteria once (and not consider them under each relevant category).
+(4) Subject to subsection (2), if the national interest test is met under section 19 and if the transaction is not contrary to the national interest, the regulator must grant consent.

 ### 15 Who are relevant overseas persons, and individuals with control, for overseas investments
 (1) The relevant Minister or Ministers may determine which 1 or more of the following persons is the relevant overseas person for an overseas investment: